sharmapn/DBFSFileCrypto/README.md

 The CMSDK Spatial Crypt package is within the SQL file.
 The package contains the encryption-decryption procedures (CMSDK SpatialCrypt.sql)

-The details are within the document include:
+The details within the document include:
 - detailed encryption-decryption results
 - the session-based trigger
 - solution implementations